 Anterior fontanelle inclusion cyst

-Anterior fontanelle inclusion cysts, also commonly referred to as congenital dermoid inclusion cysts, are cystic lesions overlying the anterior fontanelle without communication with the underlying intracranial compartment.
+Anterior fontanelle inclusion cysts, also commonly referred to as congenital dermoid inclusion cysts or Adeloye-Odeku Disease are cystic lesions overlying the anterior fontanelle without communication with the underlying intracranial compartment.

 The importance of imaging is to distinguish these cysts from other malformation that communicate with the intracranial compartment (see differential diagnosis section below).
 CT is, therefore, a minimum requirement, and if any concern for such communication exists, then further assessment with MRI is warranted.

 These cysts appear as well-demarcated ovoid lesions ranging in size from a few millimeters to many centimeters in diameter.
 They are deep to the scalp and superficial to the dura.
 The fontanelle is often widened with remodeling/resorption of the underlying bone 4.

 The content is hypodense similar to CSF but can be heterogeneous depending on content 4.

 Most anterior fontanelle inclusion cysts are fluid-filled and therefore have low T1 and high T2 signal.